abhinav-upadhyay/brickdb/README.md

 - Hash index based - It uses a hash table to index the data.
 Currently it uses a fixed size static table, which means with as the number of keys grow, access will get slower.
 A dynamic hash table can make it a constant time read and write (TODO)
+- Ordered Access - Since the only supported index format is hash table based, there is no mechanism to access the keys in sorted order.
 - Query Engine - There is no query engine implemented yet.
 There are functions available in the library to query data though.

 ### Usage